xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 We can bring these well-tested components and entire component models with us to build new systems.

 \figure{path="./assets/why-acausal-modeling.png", caption="Following the acausal modeling paradigm comes with important perks."}

+## Modeling Toolkit

+[ModelingToolkit.jl](https://mtk.sciml.ai/dev/) is a Julia acausal modeling framework and it will allow us to be expressive and concise when we write our \abbr{title="Differential Equation", abbr="DE"} models.
+It will also enable us to reuse these models so we can automatically rearrange equations for better stability.
+We're gonna get some extra perks here.
+We're gonna get optimal code by default, without having to worry about the most optimal way to compute these things — we just worry about the mechanics and then we get the optimal code for free.
+The code will also be parallelizable by default.

 [^1]: Anantharaman, R., Ma, Y., Gowda, S., Laughman, C., Shah, V., Edelman, A., & Rackauckas, C. (2020).
 Accelerating simulation of stiff nonlinear systems using continuous-time echo state networks. *arXiv preprint arXiv:2010.04004*.